frankshearar/Home/Full-support-of-LSL.md

 In LSL mode it facilitates `PackagesConfigReader' to retrieve package references.
 Works correctly in LSL mode for majority of read-only operations.
 For install, uninstall, update operations will force load project as it needs to update assembly references in the project.

 ### project.json
+Utilizes `JsonPackageSpecReader` to get a PackageSpec for the project.

 ### PackageRef
+Relies on `IDeferredProjectWorkspaceService` to get all necessary project data.

 ### .NET Core (Roslyn project system)
+Does not support LSL.
+No action needed.